ksalehi/SafeScroll/readme.md

 ### Screening

-Screening is achieved through walking the DOM tree and comparing each text node to Regex expressions generated through users' interactions with the options page.
-Each time a filtered work is caught, SafeScroll traverse back up the DOM tree until it finds a non-text parent container with display block and inserts a div that blocks out the content underneath.
+Screening is achieved by traversing the DOM tree and comparing each text node to regular expressions generated through users' input on the options page.
+Each time a filtered word or phrase is caught, SafeScroll retraces its steps back up the DOM tree until it finds a non-text parent container whose CSS `display` property is set to `block`, and inserts a div of the same size overtop to hide the content underneath.

 ```javascript
 function findParentContainer(elementNode) {